ska-sa/katgpucbf/doc/data_interfaces.rst

 Input
 ^^^^^
-The V-Engine receives tied array channelised voltage data from the XB-Engine, in the format discussed above.
+The V-Engine receives tied-array channelised voltage data from the XB-Engine, in the format discussed above.
 It consumes data from two such streams, corresponding to two polarisations.

 Output
 ^^^^^^
 Unlike the other engines, the V-engine does not output SPEAD.
-Instead it outputs `VDIF`_ frames in UDP, with each frame preceded by a sequence number as per `VTP`_.
+Instead it outputs `VDIF`_ frames over UDP, with each frame preceded by a sequence number as per `VTP`_.

 .. _VDIF: https://vlbi.org/vlbi-standards/vdif/